Wente logo

 Medics CabinName of the cabin in family camp area where the medics would stay

-Meditation PlaceOriginal Kali-ama Trail Marker from 1977
+Meditation PlaceKaliama Trail Marker from 1977, original trail

-Mellow MarshOriginal Kali-ama Trail Marker from 1977
+Mellow MarshKaliama Trail Marker from 1977, original trail

 Mendocino CountyCounty the camp is located

-Mike HannahRanger, Wente Scout Reservation (2012-present)
+Mike HannahRanger, Wente Scout Reservation (2012-2024)

-Mistletoe MountainOriginal Kali-ama Trail Marker from 1977
+Mistletoe MountainKaliama Trail Marker from 1977, original trail

 Moss ShadowsCampsite, site is number 6 one of the seven originals

-Newts RetreatOriginal Kali-ama Trail Marker from 1977
+Newts RetreatKaliama Trail Marker from 1977, original trail

 North Shore Parkbiking course with obstacles like boardwalks, seesaws, and log rides